Motion to Incur Debt in Chapter 13

 If the Court grants the Motion to Incur Debt, then the wording of the order may be slightly misleading to the debtor who has little experience in the bankruptcy system.
 On many occasions we have had our clients call and be completely confused by the order; however, we always explain to a client that the wording must conform to the bankruptcy regulations and to the trustee’s rules and guidelines.
 Also, any further debt that a debtor needs to incur that is more than the original amount that was asked for in the motion to incur debt will require the debtor to file another Motion to Incur Debt.
 In other words, if you need more money than originally sought then you must go through the process all over.
 In some cases, if you want to make payments to a new lender outside of the plan and you're not attempting to discharge the debt at the end of the plan, then you do not have to ask the Court or the trustee for permission; however, if you start missing your Chapter 13 payments because of the new additional debt, then the Chapter 13 trustee may object and ask that your case be dismissed.

 Our Montgomery bankruptcy attorneys and Selma bankruptcy attorneys are here to help you.
 All consolations are always free, and we can usually meet with you within 24 hours.
 We have four convenient offices located in Montgomery, Selma, Greenville, and Troy.
-You may call us at 334-LAWYERS (529-9377) to set an appointment.
-Our phone lines are answered 24 hours a day!
+You may call or text us at 334-LAWYERS (529-9377) to set an appointment.!
 You may also reach by using the Contact Form on our website.
-You may also email us at email@example.com.
+You may also email us at firstname.lastname@example.org.
 Remember that doing nothing changes nothing so call us today!